huseyingulec/numerical-computing/README.md

 `~y = not(y)` returns a logical array of the same size as y.
 The array contains logical 1 (true) values where **y is zero** and logical 0 (false) values where **y is nonzero**.
 So in our question it gives us an array of full zero because given y has nonzero elements.

 `x&(~y)` returns a logical array of [0, 0, 0, 0, 0, 0] because we are taking their intersection.
 For this `&` operator to return a nonzero number, we need nonzero numbers both from x and y.

 Correct answer is `C`

 #### Q3
 ![](questions/syntax-level1/syntaxlevel1-3.png "Q3")

 A polyline is a list of points, where line segments are drawn between consecutive points.

 While plotting, we can use different styles to plot our graph.
-There are some shorcuts for colors such as `r` is for red, `g` is for green etc. Also there are some shortcuts for line styles such as `-` is for solid line, `--` is for dashed line, `:` is for dotted line etc. So the correct answer will be `A`.
+There are some shorcuts for colors such as `r` is for red, `g` is for green etc. Also there are some shortcuts for line styles such as `-` is for solid line, `--` is for dashed line, `:` is for dotted line etc.

+Correct answer is `A`.

 #### Q4
 ![](questions/syntax-level1/syntaxlevel1-4.png "Q4")

 From Matlab documentation: `clc` clears all the text from the Command Window, resulting in a clear screen.

 Correct answer is `A`

 #### Q5
 ![](questions/syntax-level1/syntaxlevel1-5.png "Q5")

 In this question, we were asked 10 **sub-intervals**. linspace function creates n points between x and y but it creates n-1 sub-intervals between x and y points.
 So for this question, we need to choose linspace(-1,1,11) to get a 10 subintervals.

 Correct answer is `C`

 #### Q6
 ![](questions/syntax-level1/syntaxlevel1-6.png "Q6")

 In this question, to divide the interval into `N` sub-intervals we need to use linspace(x,y,n+1) because linspace divides the intervals into n-1 sub-intervals but we need N amount of sub-intervals.
 We need to read carefully.

 Correct answer is `D`

 #### Q7
 ![](questions/syntax-level1/syntaxlevel1-7.png "Q7")

 From Matlab documentation: `clear` removes all variables from the current workspace, releasing them from system memory. `clear` removes a global variable from the current workspace but not other workspaces.

 Correct answer is `B`

 #### Q8
 ![](questions/syntax-level1/syntaxlevel1-8.png "Q8")

 `A == B` returns a logical array with elements set to logical 1 (true) where arrays A and B are equal; otherwise, the element is logical 0 (false).
 In this question fourth elements and seventh elements of x and y is equal so the answer will be [0 0 0 1 0 0 1].

 Correct answer is `C`

 #### Q9
 ![](questions/syntax-level1/syntaxlevel1-9.png "Q9")

 From Matlab documentation: A./B divides each element of A by the corresponding element of B. A and B must have compatible sizes.
 In the simplest cases, they can be the same size or one can be a scalar.

 Correct answer is `A`

 #### Q10
 ![](questions/syntax-level1/syntaxlevel1-10.png "Q10")

 From Matlab documentation: contour(Z) creates a contour plot containing the isolines of matrix Z, where Z contains height values on the x-y plane.
 MATLAB® automatically selects the contour lines to display.
 The column and row indices of Z are the x and y coordinates in the plane, respectively.
 For more [checkout here](https://www.google.com/search?q=contour+level+curves+in+matlab&tbm=isch&ved=2ahUKEwiU8IjZjpT_AhXGyQIHHapECNMQ2-cCegQIABAA&oq=contour+level+curves+in+matlab&gs_lcp=CgNpbWcQAzoECCMQJ1CJDVjoF2DXG2gAcAB4AIABeYgBmAWSAQM4LjGYAQCgAQGqAQtnd3Mtd2l6LWltZ8ABAQ&sclient=img&ei=qT1xZNT3GMaTi-gPqomhmA0&bih=936&biw=882).

 Correct answer is `D`

 #### Q11
 ![](questions/syntax-level1/syntaxlevel1-11.png "Q11")

 `.^`  Array power.
 From Matlab documentation: "A.^B denotes element-by-element powers.
 A and B must have compatible sizes.
 In the simplest cases, they can be the same size or one can be a scalar."
 We can eliminate option B, C and E from this definition.
-For option D, it doesn't needs to be n x n, we can use `.^` operator with 2 x 3 and 1 x 3 matrices so we can eliminate D. Correct answer is `A`
+For option D, it doesn't needs to be n x n, we can use `.^` operator with 2 x 3 and 1 x 3 matrices so we can eliminate D.

+Correct answer is `A`

 #### Q12
 ![](questions/syntax-level1/syntaxlevel1-12.png "Q12")

 From matlab documentation: "`>`  Greater than operator.
 A > B does element by element comparisons between A and B and returns an array with elements set to logical 1 (TRUE) where the relation is true and elements set to logical 0 (FALSE) where it is not."

 Correct answer is `E`

 #### Q13
 ![](questions/syntax-level1/syntaxlevel1-13.png "Q13")

 For this kind of questions, we need to be careful for small details.
 Question asked us to plot the function in an interval.
 We have x values in [1, 2] interval so we will use `plot` function because while using `fplot` function we define a function generally and let Matlab choose the x values and compute the y values.
 With this information, we can eliminate `fplot`, options B and E. In options A and C, there are typos in y function, it needs to be `y=x.^2+log(x)`.
 Be careful while using `.^`operator.

 Correct answer is `D`

 #### Q14
 ![](questions/syntax-level1/syntaxlevel1-14.png "Q14")

 Unlike other code languages Python and Javascript, in Matlab indexing starts from 1.
 To get an index from given x vector, simply we can use `x(start index : number of steps : end index)`.

 Correct answer is `A`

 #### Q15
 ![](questions/syntax-level1/syntaxlevel1-15.png "Q15")